 Does life insurance form part of the estate?

 In many cases, homeowners have life insurance policies in place to cover the value of their mortgage in case they die before it is repaid.
 In fact, many mortgage lenders require life insurance as a condition of lending.
 So, while they may not be part of an estate, life insurance policies are relevant because they can affect how much debt the estate carries.
-If a policy has been set up to repay the mortgage, then the value of the remaining mortgage debt may be cleared by the policy, leaving a larger estate to be distributed to the beneficiaries – and also a larger sum liable to Inheritance Tax.
+If a policy has been set up to repay the mortgage, then the value of the remaining mortgage debt may be cleared by the policy, leaving a larger estate to be distributed to the beneficiaries – and a larger sum that will potentially be liable to Inheritance Tax.

-Many couples elect to take out life insurance that covers the value of the mortgage for each person so that, should one die, the other is not left with the burden of meeting the mortgage payments on their own.
-If there is a surplus after the policyholder has died, that would normally pass to the estate, unless the policy was written in Trust and the Trustees have an option to direct the funds to other beneficiaries without going through the estate.
+Many couples elect to take out life insurance that covers the value of the mortgage for each person so that, should one partner die, the other is not left with the burden of meeting the mortgage payments on their own.
+If there is a surplus after the policyholder has died, that would normally pass to the estate unless the policy was written in Trust and the Trustees have an option to direct the funds to other beneficiaries without going through the estate.

-Are life insurance payouts subject to tax?
+Is life insurance subject to Inheritance Tax?

 - How is the policy held?
 If it is written under Trust, confirm the Trustee details and provide a copy of the Trust Deed and/or relevant documents.